mx3m/mx3m.github.io/_drafts/2015-06-15-reliability-should-be-first-on-your-list.markdown

 Sometimes last week, in the bus that drives me from Shibuya Station to our offices in Nishi Azabu, I open Slack and notice that a conversation about a meeting happening then ..........
 I remember being invited to that meeting but somehow, that meeting was not anywhere in my Sunrise calendar to see.
 Not when I triple checked in that bus, not when I double checked in the morning, not when I checked at night before going to bed.
 That meeting simply disappeared from my.

-Not only do I suddenly disqualify for employee of the month but I also feel instantly terribly sorry for what happened.
+Not only did I just suddenly disqualify for *employee of the month* but I also feel instantly terribly sorry for what happened.
 Everybody's calendar worked and all of them were at that meeting.
 And I wasn't.
 And "it's not my fault" sounds like bullshit anyways.

 Later that day, a meeting